rivaldofez/Wawai/README.md

 Installation steps

-1. Download and setup your XCode / Swift Playground from AppStore
+1. Download and setup your XCode from AppStore
 2. Load the project and build

 <p align="right">(<a href="#top">back to top</a>)</p>